Salvia nemorosa ‘May Night’

 What Size is Salvia ‘May Night’ for Sale Online?

-Plants are shipped in grower pots as healthy, well-rooted perennials.
+Plants ship in grower pots as healthy, well-rooted perennials.
 Size may vary depending on the time of year and growing conditions.
 If you have specific questions about current plant size, please contact us.

 How Large Does Salvia ‘May Night’ Grow?